Dotwork Tattoos

 Dotwork tattoos build shading and pattern from thousands of individual dots rather than solid fills or lines, producing a pointillist texture.

-Dotwork artists
+Dotwork tattoo artists

 ✨ Dark Ritual Tattoo ✨